-- The entire plot is based on the premise of the President not being up to the job; when isolated from all of his competent advisors and left to rely solely on the incompetent one, of course he's going to make a horrible judgement call.
+- The entire plot is based on the premise of the President not being up to the job; when isolated from all of his competent advisors and left to rely solely on the incompetent one, of course he is going to make a horrible judgement call.

-Also, in the book, the bombing of Denver is followed up by a group of the villians starting a conflict between US and Soviet tank divisions on the East/West Germany border.
-(In the movie, a russian general is bribed to launch an air attack on a US carrier group.)
+- Also, in the book, the bombing of Denver is followed up by a group of the villains starting a conflict between US and Soviet tank divisions on the East/West Germany border.
+(In the movie, a Russian general is bribed to launch an air attack on a US carrier group.)
 The second attack makes the Americans more likely to believe that the nuclear attack was of Soviet origin.

 - Movie-related question: Why assassinate the Neo-Nazis, why not just arrest them?